Law Firm in India

 Can Testatory Disposition to a Female Hindu Overrule Intestate Succession?

-It has been established as a law that testatory disposition shall always override the rule of intestate succession.
+The article focuses as to how it is a settled law that testatory disposition shall always override the rule of intestate succession.

-Testamentary disposition is a disposition or transfer of property by the testator by gift, deed or will, but the disposition does not become effective until after the testator’s death.
-The testator retains essentially full control of the property during their lifetime.
+Testamentary disposition is a transfer of property by the testator by, deed, gift or will, but the disposition does not become effective until after the testator’s death.
+The testator holds full control of the property during their lifetime.

 Law of Inheritance